-2. Six credits of specialized coursework selected from the following
+- Six credits of specialized coursework selected from the following

 - Passing score on an oral proficiency test (at the advanced mid-level) Students desiring the Multicultural certificate need not take the oral proficiency test.
 Student who do not achieve a passing score at the advanced professional level but completing all other requirements are eligible for the Multicultural certificate.

 Students in the M.A. thesis track who want to complete the Bilingual/Multicultural certificate might have to take an additional three credits to satisfy the certificate requirements, depending on rotation of course offerings.
 The second course may come from out the department.